containers/podman/docs/podman.1.md

 ## Rootless mode
 Podman can also be used as non-root user.
 When podman runs in rootless mode, a user namespace is automatically created for the user, defined in /etc/subuid and /etc/subgid.

-Containers created by a non-root user are not visible to other users and are not seen or managed by podman running as root.
+Containers created by a non-root user are not visible to other users and are not seen or managed by Podman running as root.

 It is required to have multiple uids/gids set for an user.
 Be sure the user is present in the files `/etc/subuid` and `/etc/subgid`.